RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 =========================================================================DIV80==
-Change Source Template
-ChangeSourceTemplate
+Change the source template used by given sources ChangeSourceTemplate

 Utility application for use with RootsMagic databases

 RootsMagic (RM) software uses a SQLite relational database as its data storage file.
-Having access to that file via third party tools is a major advantage to using RM.
+Having access to that file via third part tools is a major advantage to using RM.
+This software accesses that database directly to provide functionality not found in the RootsMagic program.

 =========================================================================DIV80==